Why is My Bougainvillea Dying?

 Key Takeaways:

-• The most common reasons for dying bougainvillea are over watering, boggy soil, cold weather and not enough sun.
-Bougainvilleas are not cold hardy and can die because of frost.
-Over watering and slow draining soils causes root rot, resulting in a dying bougainvillea.
+- The most common reasons for bougainvillea dying are overwatering, boggy soil, cold weather, and not enough sun.
+Bougainvilleas are not cold-hardy and can die from frost.
+Overwatering and slow-draining soils cause root rot, resulting in a dying bougainvillea.

-• Always plant bougainvillea in full sun.
-Transplant bougainvillea to a sunnier area if in a lot of shade as this can kill the plant.
+- Always plant bougainvillea in full sun.
+If it is in a lot of shade, transplant it to a sunnier area, as this can kill the plant.

-• Transplant shock can cause the plant stress.
-Ensure bougainvillea is not watered too often, in full sun and in well draining soil amended with sand or grit.
+- Transplant shock can cause plant stress.
+Ensure bougainvillea is not watered too often, in full sun, and in well-draining soil amended with sand or grit.

-• Bougainvillea prefer dry conditions.
-Over watering and slow draining soils can kill the plant.
-Only water bougainvillea once the soil has had chance to dry out between bouts of watering or rainfall.
+- Bougainvillea prefers dry conditions.
+Over-watering and slow-draining soils can kill the plant.
+Only water bougainvillea once the soil has had a chance to dry out between bouts of watering or rainfall.